grype/Ethel/doc/design.md

 In this case, calling `#at:` will result in a GET /things/idOfSomeThing.
 The string format is identical to `String>>format:`, and the variables are sourced from the execution context of the **executing method**.
 And since path resolution happens at execution time, both `#endpointPath` methods and the `<path:>` pragma can make use of string formatting.

+It is worth noting that the use of pragmas is mainly for organizational purpose.
+We could easily provide complete request configuration inside an execution block passed to `#execute:`.
+So, to put things into perspective: mark **executing methods** with an HTTP method pragma, like `<get>`, as that denotes the execution context.
+The fact that the framework configures HTTP request with a corresponding HTTP method is a convenience.
+The `<path>` pragma is used for tracking which method handles the corresponding path.
+The fact that the request is configured with the resuling URL is, again, a convenience.

-Now, in the event that /things/{thingId} represents a Thing with a lot of behavior, we could define it as a separate endpoint:
+Lastly, in the event that /things/{thingId} represents a Thing with a lot of behavior, we could define it as a separate endpoint:

 ```smalltalk
 Object subclass: #AcmeThingEndpoint